mapachurro/border-songs/binder/title-page.md

-# Border songs / Canciones del límite
+# Border songs / Canciones limítrofes

 ## Oliver JL Renwick / mapachurro 🦝

-## This is a work made up of translations of popular songs and commentary.

-There will be descriptions here
+## A journey across borders and limits, of languages, people and places, memories of what was and dreams of what could be.

 ---
 copyright 2025, all rights reserved